-How can young people with intellectual and developmental disabilities access the learning benefits of work?
+Extending the capabilities of young people with intellectual and developmental disabilities

 This project looks at a way of working that young people may be able to put together for themselves, with their allies.
-It involves using their interests and strengths and the support of a Personal Assistant to find a form of work that works for them.
+It involves following their interests and strengths and using the support of a Personal Assistant to take part in a form of work that works for them.

 Finding a way to work …